wbailey/command_line_reporter/README.md

 eliminates the need to litter your code with *puts* statements instead providing a cleaner, more ruby like way of reporting progress to the user through the command line interface.

-With the release of Version 2.0, it is now possible to produce tables with and without borders.
-See the section on *Tables* for more examples.
+With the release of Version 2.0, it is now possible to format your output using tables with and without borders.
+See the section on *Tables* in the wiki for more details.

 ### Installation